Queyssac-les-Vignes

 Queyssac-les-Vignes (/fr/; Caissac las Vinhas) is a commune in the Corrèze department in central France.

 History

-In the historical past, the village was under control of the Viscounty of Turenne, with a castle which they owned until the 13th century before it passed to other families.
+In the historical past, the village was under control of the Viscounty of Turenne, with a castle which they owned until the 13th century before it passed to the one of their liege lords, the de Corn family.
 The castle was rebuilt in 1545 in a renaissance style and survived until 1860 when it was demolished.
 A tower remains.

 Its slopes grew grapes for wine up until the 1880s when phylloxera destroyed its main industry but a few vineyards remain growing grape for Vin paillé (straw wine) now classified as the Corrèze (AOC) wine region.